mrjones2014/legendary.nvim/README.md

   -- and 'Legendary Autocmds' when searching autocmds. select_prompt = nil,
   -- Optionally pass a custom formatter function.
-This function -- receives the item as a parameter and must return a table of -- non-nil string values for display.
-It must return the same -- number of values for each item to work correctly.
+This function -- receives the item as a parameter and the mode that legendary -- was triggered from (e.g. `function(item, mode): {string}`) -- and must return a table of non-nil string values for display.
+  -- It must return the same number of values for each item to work correctly.
   -- The values will be used as column values when formatted.
   -- See function `get_default_format_values(item)` in
   -- `lua/legendary/formatter.lua` to see default implementation.